xxsimoxx/xsx-debug/readme.txt

 Inspired from [this article by John Alarcon](https://codepotent.com/improved-php-error-reporting-in-classicpress/), output is formatted.

-== Disclaimer ==
+# Disclaimer

 - This plugin is intended for use in staging sites. *Delete it when you go live*.
 - On plugin activation debugging is automatically switched off
 - **PHP erors, warnings, etc... are printed for everyone, not just Administrator**.
-- You will be notified if you don't have permission to modify necessari ini settings.
+- You will be notified if you don't have permission to modify necessari *ini* settings.

+*To help us know the number of active installations of this plugin, we collect and store anonymized data when the plugin check in for updates.
+The date and unique plugin identifier are stored as plain text and the requesting URL is stored as a non-reversible hashed value.
+This data is stored for up to 28 days.*